fhiso/legacy-format/serialization.md

 Otherwise, there is no *detected character encoding*.

-{.note ...} These case can be summarised as follows:
+{.note ...} These cases can be summarised as follows:

 ----------------  -------------------------------------------------
 Initial octets    Detected character encoding